AntonPalich/NSSpain16Example/README.md

 # NSSpain16Example

+Example is represented by two files:

+- `PhotoService/PhotoService.swift`
+- `PhotoService/PhotoServiceTests.swift`

 `master` branch represents final state of the example.
-If you would like to check it step by step use dedicated branches step1..step13
+If you would like to check it step by step use dedicated branches from `step1` to `step13`